 Rates of poverty are higher in rural areas compared to urban areas.
-According to the United States Department of Agriculture Economic Research Service, in 2012 almost 18% of people living in rural areas had an income below the federal poverty line, while those living in urban areas had a poverty rate of only 14.5%.
+According to the United States Department of Agriculture Economic Research Service, in 2018 over 16% of people living in rural areas had an income below the federal poverty line, while those living in urban areas had a poverty rate of only 12.6%.
 The proportion of families with low incomes varies across the United States.
-For instance, the rural South has a 22% poverty rate, while the rural Midwest has a poverty rate close to 15%.
+For instance, the rural South has a 20.5% poverty rate, while the rural Midwest has a poverty rate close to 13.9%.

 Families with low incomes are at risk for experiencing poor health outcomes due to reduced access to healthcare services, barriers to living a healthy lifestyle, and stress related to living with limited resources.
 Families in rural areas can lack access to important health and human services because of: